MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-run-powershell-script.md

 3. [Deploy the development kit](#deploy-the-development-kit) on the development kit host.

 > [!NOTE]
 > For best results, even if you want to use a disconnected Azure Stack environment, it is best to deploy while connected to the internet.
 That way, the Windows Server 2016 evaluation version can be activated at deployment time.
-If the Windows Server 2016 evaluation version is not activated within 10 days, it shuts down.
 >
 >